manticoresoftware/manticoresearch/docs/reporting_bugs.rst

 Core dumps
 ----------

-Sometimes the backtrace doesn't provide enough information about the cause of a crash or the crash cannot be easily reproduced and core files are requires for troubleshooting.
+Sometimes the backtrace doesn't provide enough information about the cause of a crash or the crash cannot be easily reproduced and core files are required for troubleshooting.

-For the searchd daemon to record a core dump in case of a crash, the followings needs to be ensured:
+For the searchd daemon to record a core dump in case of a crash, the following needs to be ensured:

-* core dumping to be enabled on the running operating systems.
-Some operating systems not have core dumping enabled by default.
+* core dumping neds to be enabled on the running operating systems.
+Some operating systems do not have core dumping enabled by default.

-* searchd needs be started with ``--coredump`` option.
+* searchd needs to be started with ``--coredump`` option.

 Please note that searchd core files can use a lot of space as they include data from loaded indexes and each crash creates a new core file.
-Free space should be monitored while searchd runs with ``--coredump`` option enabled to avoid filling the storage.
+Free space should be monitored while searchd runs with ``--coredump`` option enabled to avoid 100% disk usage.

 Uploading your data
 -------------------